antoniogallegosaez/teo/README.md

-# teo
+# Demo TEO

-This is a TEO app (based in redmine) for deployment in Openshift demo.
+This is a TEO app (based in redmine) deployment example for Openshift.

 1. Download Openshift minishift cdk from: https://developers.redhat.com/products/cdk/download/